A WALK IN THE ENCHANTED FOREST OF NATURE

 T. A. Barron

 I’ll give you another example actually, on a grander scale.
 When my goal was to give young Merlin a sense of his powers and a sense of nature’s magic, I didn’t just have conversations about that in the text or have him hear a speech about that.
 No, the way to do that was to absolutely bring him fully into nature.
-So that’s why in the first five books of The Merlin Saga, young Merlin changes, transforms into a deer and runs with them.
+So that’s why in the first five books of the Merlin Saga, young Merlin changes, transforms into a deer and runs with them.
 Or he becomes an eagle and flies with them.
 He goes swimming with the whales, or he goes flowing with the river.
 He becomes the wind.
 He actually also goes to visit in a later book, in The Great Tree of Avalon, the greatest river of all, the one we call time.
 He even merges with an ancient stone to hear its secrets.

 Carolyn Hunter